-Parkland School Division's Nature Kindergarten program is currently operated by staff of Muir Lake School, where children from all over Parkland School Division are offered a unique curriculum-based authentic learning experience primarily located at the Muir Lake Community Alliance Church and the surrounding area.
-It is an optional kindergarten program-of-choice that will get children active and in touch with nature, while essentially extending a child's kindergarten experience from half-time to full-time in the process.
+Parkland School Division's Nature Kindergarten program is currently based out of Muir Lake School, where children from all over Parkland School Division are offered a unique curriculum-based authentic learning experience primarily within a dedicated woodland classroom and the surrounding outdoor area.
+This optional kindergarten program-of-choice gets children active and in touch with nature, while essentially extending a child's kindergarten experience from half-time to full-time in the process.

-To apply to the 2020-2021 Nature Kindergarten Program, please complete and submit a Nature Kindergarten Application Form.
+To apply to the 2021-2022 Nature Kindergarten Program, please complete and submit a 2021-2022 Nature Kindergarten Application Form.
+This form will begin accepting applications when Parkland School Division 2021-2022 Registration opens on February 8, 2021.

 Program Key Elements